chimo/microblog-tools/README.md

 After activating the Micro-blog Tools plugin, you need to connect it to your micro-blog.
 To do that, you can use the new menu item called "Micro-blog Tools settings" under "Settings" in your left navigation.

-On the "Connect" page, first select your micro-blog provider (Twitter, Identi.ca or StatusNet)
+On the "Connect" page, select your micro-blog provider (Twitter, Identi.ca or StatusNet)

 ## Twitter and Identi.ca

-1. After clicking the "Connect" button, you will be redirected to your micro-blog provider.
+1. After clicking the Twitter or Identi.ca button, you will be redirected to your micro-blog provider.
 1. Log in if necessary
 1. Simply click "Allow" to connect Micro-blog Tools to your micro-blog.